 One of the toughest weights in our Conference and Regionals was 119.
 Dave Tajak had been a freshmen starter the year before but didn’t get any varsity experience.
 He got the call at 119 in this his sophomore year and took on the tough task of meeting experienced opponents just about every meet.
 He had a tough time getting wins early.
 But by the end of the season he was right with the experienced opponents.
 In the second half of the season, he earned impressive wins in our key duals with Antioch and Cary-Grove.
 In the Regionals he upset a returning Sectional Qualifier from Mundelein in the first round.
 He made his improvement by developing a good crossgrain and carry on his feet.
 He got very adept at finding hands on the bottom and well as in counters on his feet.

 Mike Padula had been a solid starter on the Freshmen and Sophomore teams.
 The only sign that could indicate that Mike could be a little snake bit was in the fact that he had reached the finals of 4 tournaments his sophomore year and came away with 2nd each time.
 His junior year (1996), Mike was looking tough physically and technically.
 But he couldn’t beat out the varsity starters in challenges.
 He was doing well on JV.
-And he was getting some varsity time here and there.
+He was getting some varsity time here and there.
 And he was looking good against good competition.
 But he couldn’t win.
-He was 0-8 heading into the Team Sectionals.
+He was 0-8 heading into the Dual Team Sectionals.
 He got the starting spot when the starter came down with mono after the Regionals.
 Mike defeated his Cary-Grove opponent 8-1 in a key win since we only won the meet by 3 points.
 But it was his only varsity win of the season.
 His senior year, Mike was the starting 135 pounder all season.
-He won 3 invitationals, placed 2nd in the Conference and the Regionals, and won the Sectional Tournament.
-His finals victim went on to place 6th in the State.
+He won 3 invitationals, placed 2nd in the Conference and the Regionals, and won the Sectional Tournament in a 13-6 finals over a Lake Forest wrestler that had beaten three times during the season and eventually placed 6th in the State.
 Although Mike’s apparent progress in a year’s time was tremendous, Mike showed signs the previous year that a major breakthrough was certainly a possibility.

-Matt Hansen spent his 8th grade winter doing the same thing Pearson had, playing Basketball, a lot of Basketball.
+Matt Hansen spent his 8th grade winter playing basketball, a lot of basketball.
 He was a starter for the Junior Wildcats Traveling Team.
 But he was attracted to the individual side of wrestling.
 We were going to be hurting at 103 on varsity and were already looking towards the Freshmen team for some help.
 The Freshmen team had about 6 103s, several with some junior high experience.
 Matt was a good competitor.
 But he was inexperienced and he was #3 on the freshmen depth chart through the first half of the season.
-He got the starting spot about midway through the year though.
+He got the freshmen starting spot about midway through the year though.
 And he started getting varsity matches near the end of the season.
 He placed 2nd in the JV Conference.
 He got the Varsity spot for the Regionals.
 He went 3-1 with just a semifinal loss in taking 3rd place to qualify for the Sectionals.

 We knew we were going to be hurting at 103 when the season opened up.
 The only upperclass(wo)man to go 103 was Margaret LeGates, the first LHS female wrestler.
 And she only had one career win on JV to her credit.
 The only help we could see from the Freshmen team were two 90 pounders.
 Margaret could beat them but she couldn’t win on the Varsity mat.
 Ryan Pearson was over 103.
 But he was close and after a couple of weeks he got to 103.
 It was his first year of wrestling though.
 He was a Highland Junior High Basketball player as an 8th grader and needed a lot of experience before we would have thought about putting him in on Varsity.
 Late in the season, it seemed like time.
 He was leading in his first match on varsity but was pinned with :10 left.
 He got the Conference spot but lost first round to the #3 seed and didn’t get a wrestleback.
 In the Regionals however, Ryan won two matches including a semifinal pin over the #2 seed from Highland Park to reach the finals and earning a Sectional spot.